pulumi/docs/pulumi-hugo/themes/default/content/learn/glossary/gcp-gke.md

 ## Description

-[Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) (GKE) is a managed container orchestration tool.
+[Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) (GKE) is a [managed kubernetes service](/learn/glossary/managed-kubernetes).
 Applications are deployed within containers by defining a cluster and node pool, then giving the cluster a kubeconfig, deployment definition, and service definition, as with any other application deployed on a Kubernetes cluster.
 GKE also provides some additional services, such as auto-repair for unhealthy nodes and auto-scaling.
 Serverless functionality is available via [Cloud Run](https://cloud.google.com/run) for Anthos.

 ### Use Cases